jxmot/esp8266-PCF8574/README.md

     // address to the interrupt handler one time.
 It is up to the
     // client to decide which devices to read when an interrupt occurs.
     // However it is probably best to read all inputs on all devices
-    // that are attached to the I2C bus when an interrupt happens. p_pcf8574->createDevice(0x20, intrHandler);
+    // that are attached to the I2C bus when an interrupt happens.
+This
+    // is because reading the inputs will automatically clear the
+    // interrupt on the PCF8574 chip.
+    p_pcf8574->createDevice(0x20, intrHandler);

     // typically when creating a device without an interrupt handler